 Brookdale espouses the belief that senior living ought to provide a positive and enriching variety of experiences for residents, and Large's team works diligently to shake the company free from outdated stigmas associated with its industry.
 "We're striving to improve how we use our digital presence to speak to someone who is probably a little stressed," Large points out.
 "Most people don't do this frequently.
 Rather, a person usually goes through something like this — searching for care for a loved one — just once or twice in a lifetime."
 He continues, "Think about your mom or dad.
 'What is a nursing home?
 What do they say it is?'
 There can be fear, and anxiety, and stress.
 At Brookdale, as part of our online strategy, we are taking steps to reduce this friction of engaging with senior living overall by digitally addressing those thoughts and feelings in an initial safe place."
 He adds, "People then can begin to take steps when they feel they are ready to visit and make contact."

-As part of this effort, Large's team has focused on ensuring the company's digital knowledge is accurate.
+As part of this effort, Large's team has focused on ensuring the company's brand information is accurate.
 "I have been in the digital world for fifteen years," he states.
 "Obviously, mobile is growing significantly, particularly with smartphones becoming more accessible.
 For us, we know a large percentage of our audience comes from mobile.
 By way of simple example, we have a significant number of folks who have a loved one in one of our communities, don't know the number off hand, and will look the location up on mobile really quickly then place a call."